 Those who dropped off gear Friday evening: proceed to Area 6.

 Those who did not: you’ll want to arrive at least 90 minutes prior to the 8am start.
-(Staff will be on location starting at 6am.)
+(Staff will be on location starting at 6:30am.)
 As soon as you enter the park, make a right turn into the main parking lot.
 You should see our tent.
-Pick up your packet (or register) and you will be instructed as to where to go next: three stops.
-(Don’t worry, you’ll only have to drive to one location at the end of the event to pick up all your gear.)
+Pick up your packet (or register) and you will be instructed as to where to go next: two stops.
 You will then park in the two lots at the entrance to Area 6 (same location as Gut Checks in the past), near both the start and finish lines.

 We will have additional maps available for family and friends so they can locate the best spots to cheer you on.
 They must not drive their vehicles on any park roads between 8:30am and 10am!

 During the race:

 Athletes will all leave together in a mass start for a short run which should open up the field.
 There will be multiple checkpoints, plus a finish line, to navigate to as you race.
 For some legs the route will be easy to determine; for others you may have to make tough decisions as to which way to go.
 That’s part of the challenge!
 At each checkpoint you will present yourself (teams must arrive together) to staff who will stamp your bib.
-There will be nutrition (Cliff shots and blocks) and hydration at each checkpoint.
+There will be nutrition (Gu shots, Honey Stinger products and Sports Beans) and hydration at each checkpoint.

 Electronic GPS devices are permitted but keep in mind that they will get wet if not protected during the water crossings.
 We don’t see a likelihood of anyone becoming seriously lost, but to play it safe there will be some points in the course where a sign or two may be posted.
 If you come across caution tape in the woods, do not cross, try a different route.